-Read Commodore Format 15 (December 1991) here.
-Hyper links take you to specific articles.
-This issue had a subscriber’s newsletter.
+Read Commodore Format 15 online here.
+Hyper links take you to specific articles This issue had a subscriber’s newsletter.
 Read it here.
-All change!
-Well, mostly.
-After 14 issues […]
+Read the accompanying Power Pack feature All change!
+Well, mostly. […]

-- Read Commodore Format 15 (December 1991) here.
-Hyper links take you to specific articles.
+- Read Commodore Format 15 online here.
+Hyper links take you to specific articles

 - This issue had a subscriber’s newsletter.
 Read it here.